Novaes/ouro/readme.md

 ### Auto-tuner that builds optimized kernels for CNNs ###
-    The different methods are each one on its branch (wip/direct, wip/lowering, wip/fft) I'm most currently working on wip/fft
+    The three different methods to compute the convolution are implemented: Direct Method, Lowering and Convolution by FFT

     requirements:
         Terra (github.com/zdevito/terra)